communityinclusion/vrsummit.org/pages/30_schedule.md

 Session Recording-->

 **Estimating ROI for State VR Programs**
 Monday, Sept.
 16, 2013, 1:30-3:00
+Presenters:  David Dean, Ph.D.; Kirsten Rowe, Ph.D.

+**Ethical Data: Looking at What It Is and How We Use It**
+Monday, Sept.
+16, 2013, 1:30-3:00
 Presenters: HarrietAnn Litwin, M.Ed, CRC; Darlene Groomes, Ph.D, CRC, LPC; Kathe Matrone
 <!--Resource Links